PhysicsCodesLab/TensorLabXD.jl/docs/src/man/intro.md

 matrix multiplication), where the contracted indices correspond to the domain of the first tensor and the codomain of the second tensor.

-We can also decompose tensor maps using linear algebra factorisations (e.g. eigenvalue or singular value decomposition).
+We can decompose tensor maps using linear algebra factorisations (e.g. eigenvalue or singular value decomposition).

 In order to allow for arbitrary tensor contractions or decompositions, we need to be able to